simpleanalytics/docs/_docs/50_api/20_export-data-points.md

 ## Selecting fields

 You can specify all fields you like to export.
-Add them as a comma seperated list (e.g.: `&fields=added_iso,hostname,path`).
+Add them as a comma separated list (e.g.: `&fields=added_iso,hostname,path`).

 <details>
 <summary>Request example (for developers)</summary>